StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/tensorflow-model-mlflow.md

 import mlflow.tensorflow
 ```

-You will need MLflow, TensorFlow, pandas, seaborn, and other related libraries.
+You will need mlflow, tensorflow, pandas, seaborn, and other related libraries.
 If not already installed, you can use:

 ```sh
 pip install mlflow tensorflow pandas seaborn
 ```

-You can also use predefined workspaces that already have many of these dependencies installed, including MLflow, to help you get started more quickly.
+You can also use predefined workspaces that already have many of these dependencies installed, including MLflow, to help you get started quicker.

 ## Step 2: Load and Explore the Data

 We will begin by loading the breast cancer dataset: